 Sheet metal fabrication

-Sheet metal fabrication is a process that turns flat sheet metal into products by cutting, bending, welding, and other techniques.
+For sheet metal parts, Sheet metal fabrication is a good option for low volume manufacturing. it is a process that turns flat sheet metal into products by cutting, bending, welding, and other techniques.
 It can be used for low-volume and high-volume manufacturing.
 The sheet metal parts are usually made in low-volume production, which helps eliminate the risk in manufacturing while reducing overall costs.

 CNC machining

-CNC machining is another great option for low-volume manufacturing.
+CNC machining is another great option for low-volume manufacturing for both plastic and metal parts.
 CNC machines are fast to set up and can make parts with various specifications, either automatically or manually.
 Automated CNC machines use robots to load materials and remove finished parts, while manual machines need an operator to handle these tasks.

 Difference between high-volume and low-volume manufacturing